 On the other hand, there is the Car Crash Detection feature.
 The iPhone 14 Pro has a special accelerometer built in that can detect up to 256G of centrifugal force.
 Apple will then process this data from the smartphone and other sensors in order to determine reliably whether you are involved in a car accident before it performs an automatic call for help.
 For example, the barometer, which can detect pressure changes due to the rising airbag, or the microphone, which picks up the very loud noises of an accident, will play a vital role here.

-Speaking of getting help: There is this really cool feature that Apple introduced with the iPhone 14 Pro which won't make it outside of North America for now.
-If there is no mobile network and you urgently need help, you can still do this in Canada and the USA with the help of satellites.
-Apple is probably already working on ways to offer this function outside of North America.
+Speaking of getting help: If there is no mobile network and you urgently need help, you can still do this in North America and some European countries with the help of satellites.
 However, it still remains unclear when this will be possible elsewhere for now.

 Apple iPhone 14 Pro performance